tanvipatilx/online-gym-management/README.md

 This project was developed as a B.Tech III-Year Minor Project in Computer Science and Engineering at Medi-Caps University, Indore.

 ## Project Mentors and Guides
--Prof. Arjun Dixit
+- Prof. Arjun Dixit
--Prof. Rashmi Vijayvargiya
+- Prof. Rashmi Vijayvargiya

 ## Team Member
 Tanvi Patil (Enrollment Number: EN23CS3011077)

 ## Institution Details
--Department of Computer Science and Engineering -Faculty of Engineering, Medi-Caps University, Indore - 453331 -Date of Submission: April 2026
+- Department of Computer Science and Engineering
+- Faculty of Engineering, Medi-Caps University, Indore - 453331
+- Date of Submission: April 2026